-Project team: Junfeng Jiao (School of Architecture), Weijia Xu (Texas Advanced Computing Center), Jake Wegmann (School of Architecture), Katie Pierce Meyer (University of Texas Libraries), Hao Zhu (Department of Electrical and Computer Engineering), Chen Feng (School of Architecture), Josh Conrad (School of Architecture), Cara Bertron (City of Austin Planning and Zoning Department), Matt Dugan (City of Austin Planning and Zoning Department), John Clary (City of Austin Transportation Department), Molly Emerick (Austin Energy), Matt Hollon (City of Austin Watershed Protection Department) and Jacqui Hrncir (City of Austin Communications & Technology Management Department)
+Junfeng Jiao (Principal Investigator, Architecture), Weijia Xu (Texas Advanced Computing Center), Jake Wegmann (Architecture), Katie Pierce Meyer (University of Texas Libraries), Hao Zhu (Electrical and Computer Engineering), Chen Feng (Architecture), Josh Conrad (Architecture), Cara Bertron (City of Austin Planning and Zoning Department), Matt Dugan (City of Austin Planning and Zoning Department), John Clary (City of Austin Transportation Department), Molly Emerick (Austin Energy), Matt Hollon (City of Austin Watershed Protection Department) and Jacquie Hrncir (City of Austin Communications & Technology Management Department)